coryzibell/speedo/README.md

 ## DESCRIPTION

 speedo downloads a test file and reports the transfer speed.
 By default it runs non-interactively against Cloudflare's CDN.
-With the -i flag, it displays an enhanced interactive menu with 34+ speed test servers organized by region and provider.
+With the -i flag, it displays an enhanced interactive menu with numerous test servers organized by region and provider.

 The tool supports multiple output formats (human-readable, JSON, CSV) for scripting and automation, and automatically updates its server list from GitHub.